1Marc/marcgrabanski.com/src/pages/articles/2014-01-01-success/index.md

 }
 ```

-**You have to do something to make `World.peopleWhoCareAboutYourSolution` greater than zero.**
+-You have to do something to make `World.peopleWhoCareAboutYourSolution` greater than zero.
+-

 ## You Don't Start with Delivering Value to a Small Amount of Users First

 In business things actually work almost the exact opposite as casting a wide net.
 Business starts with resonating greatly with a very small segment of the population.
 The internet has created more niches than it has mega corporations.
 And on top of that, almost every software mega corporations started so niche they have almost laughable stories.

-** Groupon?
-Group-buying coffee and pizza at a local pizzeria. ** Facebook?
-A network for connecting with fellow Harvard students. ** Twitter?
-Let people know what you ate for dinner. ** Kahn Academy?
+- Groupon?
+Group-buying coffee and pizza at a local pizzeria.
+- Facebook?
+A network for connecting with fellow Harvard students.
+- Twitter?
+Let people know what you ate for dinner.
+- Kahn Academy?
 Started with a guy in his closet teaching his extended family Math on YouTube.

 So many companies seemed laughable because they made a solution for such a small segment of the population.
 Almost none of it was ever made for a big audience.

-**It's simple solutions with big hooks that win.
+-It's simple solutions with big hooks that win.
 Crawl before you walk!
-It's ok...it really is.**
+It's ok...it really is.
+-

 ```js
  var mockup, mvp, feedback, idea;